The ultimate conservation experience for cat lovers and those with a fascination in nomadic cultures!

 This afternoon enjoy a 5km guided nature walk around the sanctuary where you can spot different bird species including: the African hoopoe, lilac breasted rollers, the grey go-away-bird, kori bustards, and many more.
 You may also run into warthogs, antelope, or black-backed jackals along the way.

 Your accommodation for the next three nights is the only charity lodge in Namibia – N/a’an ku sê was constructed from ecologically clean materials including solid logs and glass to complement its beautiful wilderness setting.
 The lodge is a not for profit eco-tourism destination, where all profits are directed straight back into supporting their charitable projects – the Wildlife Sanctuary and Carnivore Conservation Research Project for Namibia’s vulnerable wildlife, and the Clever Cubs School and Lifeline Clinic for the San Bushman.
 Your stay at N/a’an ku se directly contributes towards the protection and conservation of wildlife and helping to improve the lives of the marginalised San Bushman community.
 (B,L,D)

-3 nights Na’an ku sê Lodge
+3 nights Na’an ku sê Lodge or similar

 During this time, you will visit baboons, lions, cheetahs, wild dogs and leopards.
 Watch them being fed by the experienced guides while they explain how these carnivores came to live on this reserve.
 Followed by a scenic drive with a good chance of spotting some of the other wildlife.
 This is not just a great way to learn about these amazing animals and how they behave in the wild, it is also a great up close photo opportunity.
 A superb introduction to conservation and the work done here at N/a’an ku sê.
 (B,L,D)